 Under the Hood of a Good Strategy

-Silver-rated Vanguard High Dividend Yield ETF VYM is an example of a dividend-income fund that strikes a sensible balance.
+Gold-rated Vanguard High Dividend Yield ETF VYM is an example of a dividend-income fund that strikes a sensible balance.
 It ranks among the highest-rated dividend-income funds in the large-value category, underscoring our confidence in its process.

-After screening and selecting stocks, the index weights its final constituents by market cap.
+After screening and selecting stocks, the index weights its final constituents by their market cap.
 This approach has two benefits.
-It mitigates turnover and the related trading costs as each stock’s weight will adjust proportionally to changes in its price.
+It mitigates turnover and the related trading costs, as each stock's weight will adjust proportionally to changes in its price.
 Market-cap weighting emphasizes larger companies that are likely more stable and profitable than those with smaller market caps.
 In the context of dividend-paying stocks, these relatively larger firms have better odds of continuing to make their dividend payments.

 Diversification is an important characteristic that investors should home in on when looking for good dividend-income fund.
 Most dividend-income strategies will hold some bad apples.
 A broad basket of high-yielding stocks reduces the potential for them to significantly hurt a fund's performance.

 Vanguard also offers an international version of this strategy: Gold-rated Vanguard International High Dividend Yield ETF VYMI.
 It employs nearly the same process as VYM but focuses on stocks listed in foreign developed and emerging markets.

 Dividend-income funds that aggressively target high-yielding names are prone to overweight those with looming dividend cuts, further price declines, or both.
 Thus, they deserve a high level of scrutiny.